Table of Contents

 - Sepsis: SIRS with a suspected or present source of infection

 - Severe sepsis: Sepsis with organ dysfunction, hypotension or hypoperfusion; characterized by the presence of lactic acidosis, systolic blood pressure less than 90 mm Hg or systolic blood pressure drop of more than 40 mm Hg of normal.

-Close evaluation for other causes of shock should be made in case a particular patient does not satisfy the SIRS criteria.
+A close evaluation for other causes of shock should be made in case a particular patient does not satisfy the SIRS criteria.

 Treatment: Early antibiotic therapy is essential.
 Every hour of delay in administering antibiotics increases mortality by 8%.

 Effective volume management is crucial.
 The type of fluid can be artificial colloid, albumin, normal saline, balanced salt, high concentration saline ( 3% or 5% saline) and hypotonic solutions.
-While the data is unclear regarding the fluid type, there is no doubt that maintaining the central venous pressure (CVP) on the higher side of normal, is the best approach.
+While the data is unclear regarding the fluid type, there is no doubt that maintaining the central venous pressure (CVP) on the higher side of normal is the best approach.